SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Cosmological analysis

 Since changes to $\Neff$ lead to changes in diffusion damping, polarization generation, and acoustic peak locations, the weighting of SPT data toward small angular scales and polarization spectra make them particularly interesting for this search.
 Varying \neff{} in our analysis, we report

-The SPT constraint is in excellent agreement with the standard model prediction of $\neff = 3.044$ and the data allow for a $\sim 10\%$ determination of \Neff{}.
-This is weaker than the result from ACT ($N_\mathrm{eff} = 2.58^{+0.22}_{-0.25}$).
-However, the SPT data carry considerable weight in the \ground{} combination, which yields a posterior of slightly tighter width to the \planck{} constraint, $\Neff{} = 2.86\pm 0.19$~\citep{planck18-5}.
+The SPT constraint is in excellent agreement with the standard model prediction of $\neff = 3.044$ and the data allow for a $\sim 10\%$ determination of \Neff{}\footnote{ A previous constraint on \neff{} was derived in \citep{ge24} using unlensed \EE{} and lensing \pp{} band powers, yielding $2.70^{+0.70}_{-0.91}$.
+The determination of \neff{} using lensed \sptlr{} \EE{} and the same \pp{} band powers yields a posterior centered at $\Neff{} = 3.36^{+0.77}_{-0.88}$, which is almost $1\,\sigma$ higher.
+As mentioned in footnote 27, the pipelines employ different methodologies and use unequal amounts of data.
+End-to-end simulations are required to fully evaluate the consistency of the measurements. }.
+This is weaker than the result computed from the ACT DR6 likelihood introduced in \cref{tab:dataset}, which yields $N_\mathrm{eff} = 2.58^{+0.22}_{-0.25}$.
+Constraints on \Neff{} from different combinations of data sets are explored in \citep{calabrese25}.
+However, the SPT data carry considerable weight in the \ground{} combination, which yields a posterior of slightly tighter width to the \planck{} constraint, $\Neff{} = 2.8\replace{6}{7}\pm 0.19$~\citep{planck18-5}.
 We report no evidence for a deviation from the standard model prediction of $\neff = 3.044$ for the \ground{} and \cmball{} combinations.
 Marginalized \Neff{} posteriors for these cases are shown in the top panel of \cref{fig:neff_constraints}.

 The constraints above enforce consistency between \Neff{} and the helium abundance $\Yp$ in the framework of Big Bang Nucleosynthesis (BBN).\footnote{We use the BBN tables based on~\citep{parthenope17}, which are the default in the \class version used in our analyses.
 To be precise, we define $\Yp$ as the helium \emph{mass} fraction.} $\Yp$ is relevant here, because the abundance of light relics affects the production of helium during BBN, and also because changes to $\Yp$ lead to changes to the Thomson scattering rate through the electron density $n_{\rm e} (z)$.
 For a fixed baryon density, increasing $\Yp$ reduces $n_{\rm e}(z)$.
 This is because more neutrons are captured in helium atoms instead of decaying to protons and electrons during BBN, and because helium recombines earlier than hydrogen, thus decreasing the electron density at the time of hydrogen recombination.
 Freely varying $\Yp$ means that the ratio of the Thomson and Hubble rates can be preserved, even while $H(z)$ is scaling up with \neff{}.
 This leads to a partial degeneracy between $\Yp$ and \neff{} for CMB data.